nicglez/nicglez/README.md

 - 💡 I’m interested in new technologies and innovation

-- 💬 Ask me about energy storage systems and sustainability
+- 💬 Ask me about sustainable technologies

 - 📫 This my personal email: **nigonalz@gmail.com**